Ashlie-G/LuxeEthique/README.md

 - Heroku

 ### R12 ###
-User stories for your app
+User stories for Luxe Ethique
-Users can read the about page to understand the functionality and purpose of the website.
-Users can create an account with email, password to have access to the site.
+- Visitors to the application can view the 'Wardrobe' (current listings).
+- Visitors can view the 'About Us' page.
+- Visitors can view the 'Contact' page and submit and enquiry email.
+- If visitors would like to get more detail about a product, they will need to sign up to become a user.
+- Visitors are able to sign up with a form submitting their email, password, contact number and address.
-Users can can create a profile with name address and phone number to attach their details to their account.
+- Users can create a profile with name address and phone number to attach their details to their account.
-Users can update their profile and view their current listings.
+- Users can update their profile and view their current listings.
-Users can browse the wardrobe of luxury handbags for sale and purchase knowing it is an authentic product.
+- Users can browse the wardrobe of luxury handbags for sale and purchase knowing it is an authentic product.
-Users can submit their authentic handbags that they wish to sell with images Users can edit their approved listings.
+- Users can submit their authentic handbags that they wish to sell with images.
+- Users can edit their approved listings.
-Administrators can view and approve listing pending for sale Administrators can edit or destory any listing
+- Administrators can view and approve listing pending for sale.
+- Administrators can edit or destroy any listing.
+- Administrators can view all current listings and all users.

 ### R13 ###